Sealing and Insulating Rim Joists

 (Common sources of air leakage through and around rim joists.)

-- Sealing the sill plate to the foundation wall
+- Seal sill plate to the foundation wall

 - Sealing the rim joist to plate for sill plate insulation